syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Refer to the following screenshot for the final outcome:
+Refer to the following screenshot for the outcome.

 ![](SfDataGrid_images/GridInStackLayout.png)

-N> In case, if the orientation of the `StackLayout` is horizontal, then set the HorizontalOptions instead.
+N> In case, if the orientation of the `StackLayout` is horizontal, set the HorizontalOptions instead.
 In some cases, set both the “VerticalOptions” and “HorizontalOptions” of the SfDataGrid based on its parent.

 ## Loading the SfDataGrid with customized height and width

 The SfDataGrid can be load with specific height and width inside different layouts using the [SfDataGrid.HeightRequest](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~HeightRequest.html) and [SfDataGrid.WidthRequest](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~WidthRequest.html) properties.

-The following code example illustrates how this can be done:
+The following code example illustrates how this can be done.

 {% tabs %}
 {% highlight xaml %}